 From that point until now, Mark’s relationship with music has been ever-growing stronger and unbroken.
 While an undergraduate in the College of Creative Studies at the University of California, Santa Barbara, Mark started a couple of jazz groups for which he composed music.
 At the same time he started playing bass because he couldn't find a bass player for his groups.
 It was there while practicing in his dorm room that he fell in love with the bass.

-After graduating at the top of his class with a Master’s degree in Jazz Performance and Composition from California Institute of the Arts where he studied with James Newton and the late legendary bassist Charlie Haden, Mark based himself in Los Angeles where he enjoys playing with a multitude of awe-inspiring musicians.
+After graduating at the top of his class with a Master’s degree in Jazz Composition and African music from California Institute of the Arts where he studied with James Newton, Kobla and Alfred Lakzekpo, Beatrice Lawluwi, and the late great CK Ganyo as well as the late legendary bassist Charlie Haden, Mark based himself in Los Angeles where he enjoys playing with a multitude of awe-inspiring musicians.
 From Brazilian to Americana, rock to African music, blues to gospel and jazz to reggae, Mark has continuously worked as a bassist and composer for over two decades.
 He has been the pianist/musical director for Saint Lawrence Catholic Church in Watts for over 18 years.

 With an unyielding commitment to live music, Mark has played shows throughout Europe, North America and Asia.
 In addition to several U.S. tours, his schedules have included the Montreux Jazz and Afro Pfingsten World Music festivals in Switzerland, the Summerjam Reggae Festival in Germany, Colours of Ostrava in the Czech Republic, Woodstock in Poland, with performances in Greenland, Iceland and Taiwan.
 He has worked with Don Cherry (Ornette Coleman), Joe Higgs (Bob Marley), Stevie Wonder, Albert ‘Tootie’ Heath (Heath Brothers, John Coltrane, Herbie Hancock), Charles Neville (Neville Bros), Percy Sledge, Ralph McDonald, Robert Greenidge (Jimmy Buffet), The Watts Prophets, Boujou Badialy Cissoko, The Mighty Sparrow, Floyd Domino (Asleep at the Wheel), Calypso Rose, Ken 'Professor' Philmore, Baron, Wei Wei Wuu, Aziz Faye, Sonja Marie, The Eels, Nels Cline (Wilco), Rocky Dawuni, The Untouchables, Mark Nauseef (Thin Lizzy), L. Shankar, Ben Harper, Dave Wakeling and the English Beat.